Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Summary of the Canadian Radio Operator's Account:

 George W. Byer even gives details on the radio equipment on board, saying it was German Telefunken with all dials and markings in German; the main transmitter, short wave transmitter, main receiver, direction finder and auto-alarm were all 1939 Telefunken issue, while 2nd receiver was American Hallicrafter.
 He had just recently joined the ship in New York when John P. Pedersen was berthed at the wharf in Brooklyn.
-He doesn't give the date for departure New York, but says the ship experienced engine trouble and had to return to New York harbour for repairs whereupon 2 days later they headed for Curaçao to load cargo.
+He doesn't give the date for departure New York, but says the ship experienced engine trouble and had to return to New York harbour for repairs, heading for Curaçao 2 days later to load cargo.
 (Comparing this with the captain's various reports I find that he says she arrived New York on March 25-1941 for docking and repairs, having come from Greenock.
 She then departed for Curaçao on Apr.
 20, arriving Apr.
-28, departed that same day with a full load for Halifax, arriving May 7, to depart again in convoy May 10).
+28, departed that same day with a full load for Halifax, arriving May 7, to depart again in convoy on May 10 - again, see also the archive document).
 The radio operator says that on the first evening in the Caribbean the static started to build up and became so bad that it was impossible to hear any radio signals.
 The explanation was provided when he was called to the deck by the captain who pointed out the "St. Elmo's Fire", causing all the rigging, masts and even the lookout and the captain to glow.
 When the radio operator looked up he saw "a glowing ball of light slowly moving along the radio antenna, to the mast and down the rigging, to disappear over the side".
 George W. Byer says that on arrival Curaçao they tied up to a dock 100 ft offshore a few miles from Willemstad for over 30 hrs while loading cargo of bunker fuel oil.
 Later they went into the harbour of Willemstad, turned around and back out over the test course to check the degaussing equipment.

 * J. R. Hegland ("Nortraships flåte") states that Malin Head Radio had been unable to read the position given in the radio operator's signal, but the naval authorities ordered a thorough search for survivors.
 This failed miserably in that the final number of casualties from the 9 torpedoed ships amounted to over 200 people.